 Shiraz(3N), Yazd (1N), Isfahan (3N) Tehran, (2N)

-Geographic diversity, along with cultural diversity, has led to the formation of treasures in Iran that cannot be found anywhere else.
+Geographical and cultural diversities, have led to formation of treasures that cannot be found anywhere else but Iran.
 If you ask travelers who have seen Iran, they will advise you to not leave this country without seeing the three cities of Isfahan, Yazd and Shiraz.
-Three cities that have many hidden treasures in the chest.
+Three cities which have many hidden treasures concealed in each corner.

-The journey to the heart of these treasures begins from Shiraz.
-Somewhere near Persepolis, the throne of the Achaemenid Empire and the city of poetry and beautiful and mesmerizing gardens.
-The city where the tomb of Hafez and Saadi, famous Iranian poets are there, as well as at the Vakil Grand complex including the bazaar and mosque and bath.
+The journey to divulging these treasures begins from Shiraz.
+Somewhere near Persepolis, the throne of the Achaemenid Empire and the city of poetry and mesmerizing gardens.
+The city where the tomb of Hafez and Saadi, two of the most famous Iranian poets are there, as well as at the Vakil Grand complex including the bazaar,mosque and bath.

-The next destination is Yazd.
-The city is famous for its brick structures and also for and also the coexistence of Muslims and Zoroastrians.
+The next destination is Yazd. the city which is famous for its brick structures and also for the coexistence of Muslims and Zoroastrians.
 In Yazd, in addition to seeing the great Amir Chakhmaq Square and prowling through the alleyways of the old Fahadan district, we will visit the Jameh mosque, which is a manifestation of the life of the Muslims in this city.
 Next to the silence tower and the fire temple that reminds Zoroastrians presence in this city.

-After seeing all this beauty, Iran still has a lot of treasures to see.
-"Iranian House" is one of the unique specimens that can be found in Kashan.
+After seeing all this beauty, many treasures still remain to be explored.
+"Iranian House" is one of the unique buildings that can be found in Kashan.
 There is also a beautiful and magnificent example of the Persian Garden, the Finn Garden.

 Visiting the National Museum of Iran in Tehran is a pleasing endeavor for this grand excursion, a summary of Iran's history can be seen there.
-Also, the visit of the Saadabad Palace, Palace of Pahlavi Kings, the last kingdom of Iran, will be our final destination.
+Also, visiting the Saadabad Palace, the resident of Pahlavi Kings, the last Iranian royal dynasty, will be our final destination.